 While it is true that hiring a marketing agency isn’t cheap, this is not an expense but an investment.
 If your marketing budget allows it, make the right move.
-After all, the soul goal of this is to boost sales, which means marketing is more results-driven than most other investments you previously made.
+After all, the primary goal of this is to boost your sales, which means marketing is more results-driven than most other investments you’ve previously made.

 For example, you hired a designer to craft your logo and your business cards.
 Those are important, but will only influence the decision indirectly, by improving your brand identity.

-In other words, although it might seem like a hefty investment, hiring a digital marketing agency will significantly boost your sales, paying itself off.
-That is something that shouldn’t be taken lightly, especially if you are serious about making this whole SaaS business work longterm.
+In other words, although it might seem like a hefty investment, hiring a SaaS digital marketing agency will significantly boost your sales, paying itself off.
+That is something that shouldn’t be taken lightly, especially if you are serious about making this whole SaaS business work long term.

 If you want to succeed in the immensely competitive industry that is software as a service, you’re going to need some help.
 Don’t make the mistake of hiring a B2B marketing agency that is lacking in Saas experience.
 You won’t get anywhere unless you work with a SaaS marketing company that understands the individualistic nature of the SaaS landscape.